techidaily/site-win-able/source/_posts/dead-by-daylight-fixed-how-to-overcome-error-code-8014-on-your-game.md

 ![](https://www.drivereasy.com/wp-content/uploads/2019/05/image-893.png)
 11. Restart_Dead by Daylight_ to see if this fixed your issue.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Hopefully, one of the fixes above fixed your issue and you’re now able to actually play!
 If you have any questions, please leave a comment below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Xbox One